hellohaptik/docs_haptik/hsl-elements/hsl-properties.md

 Like RECEIPT, TAB_LIST has it’s own unique data which is used along with Actionables.

-*      category
-	Not sure why this exists.
-Was build to distinguish Trains / Flights etc but no known use at the moment.

 *      selection
 	The value of this field can be SELECT_ONE or SELECT_ALL.
 It suggests whether in multi-tab list is the selection of 1 tab enough or are all the tabs compulsory.
 Used with Onward & Return Journey Flights.